khalid-hussain/shaheen/chap2.md

-From 1238 to 1265 the Muslims fought each other and during this time Ferdinand III, the Christian king of Castile, and rulers of Aragon united themselves and Cordova, Helenbesia, Seville and Mercia were conquered.
+From 1238 to 1265 the Muslims fought each other and during this time Ferdinand III, the Christian king of Castile, and rulers of Aragon united themselves and Cordova, Helenbesia, Seville, and Mercia were conquered.
 For the Muslims, the capture of Cordova and Seville by the Christians was no less than the capture of Baghdad by the hands of the Tartars.